nintervik/2D-Particle-System/docs/README.md

 Organic effects are difficult to simulate but what particle systems do is simplify the problem.
 Like in physics, we divide the effect in tiny and controllable particles that as a whole seems like something bigger that behaves as natural phenomenas.
 By managing a large group of these particles we can represent natural effects like water, fire or smoke so much easier than if we tried to treat it as a whole thing.

+### **2.2 Particle systems nowadays**

 Since the Genesis effects things have evolved quickly but the foundation is the same as before.
 Here's a short video on how Pixar Animation Studios uses particle systems nowadays.
 William T. Reeves is currently working there too!

 <iframe width="854" height="480" src="https://www.youtube.com/embed/ovlVh-QgVao" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Nowadays particle systems can be found in any almost any game engine or 3D software.
+Maya and 3D Max have one as well as Unity or Unreal Engine.
+Let's take a look at how Unity handles this.

 This is very nice, but first we must build the system in order to use it.
 So let's get to work!